MihaiPopescu31/To-do-List-Aplication/README.md

 Since this is an example project,i'd encourage you to clone and rename this project to use for your own purpeses.

 ## Find a bug
-If you found an issue or would like to submit an improvement to this project, please submit an issue using the issues tab above.
+If you found an issue or would like to submit an improvement to this project, please contact me.